 Addressing the “R” in “CRM”

-Andrew kicked off the discussion, using his historical experience of customer engagement in the built environment, along with his Salesforce expertise.
+Andrew Bowles discussed his historical experience of customer engagement in the built environment, along with his Salesforce expertise.
 Companies in the built environment didn’t have a single view of the customer before.
-The “R” in “CRM” had been overlooked for too long, but COVID has forced the issue to be focused on now.
+The “R” in “CRM” had been overlooked for too long, but COVID has forced the issue to be focused on.

-The rise of digital twin technology is harmonising the physical with the digital world and will help real estate developers continuously improve the future design of ‘smart’ spaces.
-Ecommerce is becoming more common in the built environment, with building material suppliers paying more attention to the importance of delivering a more frictionless customer experience in response to increasing customer expectations.
-New entrants are disrupting the traditional world of construction and causing incumbent players to think about how they reinvent themselves to stay relevant.
+The rise of digital twin technology is harmonising the physical with the digital world.
+It will help real estate developers continuously improve the future design of ‘smart’ spaces.
+Ecommerce is becoming more common in the built environment.
+Building material suppliers pay more attention to the importance of delivering a more frictionless customer experience in response customers’ expectations.
+New entrants are disrupting the traditional world of construction.
+They are causing incumbent players to think about how they reinvent themselves to stay relevant.
 Companies in construction especially know that they cannot ignore this if they want to survive in a few years’ time.

 A central IT function